digitalcube/shifter-static-local/README.md

 While running your site on Shifters [production](https://go.getshifter.io) environment PHP warning are suppressed.
 These warning if any are visible while running Shifter-Local for debugging your theme.

+### Work in subdirectory

+To use WordPress like subdirectory installation, follow the steps below.

+- open `docker-compose.yml` to edit
+- remove `#` from `SITE_SUBDIR` line and set subdirectory name

 ## Considerations

 - Depending on your local environment mail functions may send from this container.
 Example: Under `Outbound Port 25 Blocking`